-Check out the following section for a list of supplement ingredients you should incorporate in your pre-workout regimen.
+Check out the following section for a list of supplement ingredients you should incorporate in your pre-workout stack.

-Furthermore, ingesting caffeine before a workout boosts muscle contraction, force production and thermogenesis (the metabolic process where your body burns energy/calories to produce heat).
-All in all, caffeine is much more than just a molecule that ‘perks’ you up before you exercise.
+Furthermore, ingesting caffeine before a workout boosts muscle contraction, force production, and burn calories.
+All in all, caffeine is much more than just a supplement that perks you up before you exercise.

 L-theanine is a non-dietary amino acid and one of the major active components of matcha green tea leaves.
 This amino acid acts to relax you without making you drowsy.
 In turn, L-theanine is great for relieving stress and enhancing cognition.
 It also works synergistically with caffeine to promote clean, lasting energy.

-Citrulline is an alpha amino acid that efficiently increases levels of nitric oxide (NO) in the body.
-While this amino acid is found abundantly in the rinds of watermelons, supplementing with it is the only prudent way of reaching an efficacious dose.
+Citrulline is an alpha amino acid that efficiently increases levels of nitric oxide in the body.
+While this amino acid is found abundantly in the rinds of watermelons, supplementing with it is the only prudent way of reaching an effective dose.

-The key with L-citrulline is to find a product that contains at least 4g per serving (upwards of 8g appears to be beneficial when taken pre-workout).
-All Jacked Factory pre-workout products contain four or more grams of L-citrulline, with Pumpsurge containing 4g per serving.
+The key with L-citrulline is to find a product that contains at least 4g per serving, as upwards of 8g appears to be beneficial when taken pre-workout.
+All Jacked Factory pre-workout products contain four or more grams of L-citrulline, with Pumpsurge containing 5g per serving.

 Betaine anhydrous, also known as trimethylglycine, is a modified form of the nonessential amino acid glycine.
-The evidence is abundant on the performance-enhancing effects of betaine, especially for increasing strength and power during training.
+There is a large amount of evidence on the performance-enhancing effects of betaine, especially for increasing strength and power during training.
 It appears these effects arise from betaine reducing homocysteine levels in the blood and altering energy metabolism.

-In fact, one study giving subjects a 2.5-gram dose of betaine pre-workout (which is the amount in Pumpsurge) resulted in 4 pounds of lean muscle gain, 7 pounds of fat loss, and 10% increase in arm size in merely six weeks (compared to placebo).
+In fact, one study giving subjects a 2.5-gram dose of betaine pre-workout (which is the amount in Pumpsurge) resulted in 4 pounds of lean muscle gain, 7 pounds of fat loss, and 10% increase in arm size in merely six weeks compared to a placebo.

 Don’t get us wrong, many foods and ingredients from natural sources can certainly be healthy when consumed in small amounts.
 Nevertheless, there are certain ingredients to keep an eye out for as they tend to be on the unhealthier side of the fence, especially for active individuals.

 In fact, supplementing with DAA can rapidly deplete GABA levels in the brain.
 The result of this is feelings of anxiety, depression, and general malaise.
-Anecdotally, this is exactly what we found when testing pre-workouts containing DAA.
+This is exactly what we found when testing pre-workouts containing DAA.

 There seems to be a multiplicity of ‘new-age’ creatines coming out that it’s almost impossible to keep up with them all.
-The fact of the matter is that pure creatine monohydrate is the indubitable king of creatine supplements (and probably always will be).
+The fact of the matter is that pure creatine monohydrate is undoubtedly the king of creatine supplements, and probably always will be.
 Creatine monohydrate is the most researched sports supplement known to man, providing tons of benefits in the gym.

 Have you ever been so fortunate as to witness the miracle of Kool-Aid spilling onto your carpet?
-It’s quite a spectacle, and the ensuing stains are even more fun to deal with.
+It’s quite a spectacle, and the resulting stains are even more fun to deal with.
 Why is it, though, those deeply colored fluids are often the worst spills to clean?
-In short, that’s the power of artificial food coloring/dye working its magic.
+In short, that’s the power of artificial food coloring and dye working its magic.

-A vast majority of pre-workout products come in powder form; thus, companies tend to sneak some ‘Blue 1‘ or ‘Red 40’ in their products to give the powder a more aesthetic appearance.
-Unfortunately, these synthetic food coloring additives appear to be linked to cancer, gastrointestinal issues, and exacerbation of ADHD symptoms (particularly in children).
-You will commonly see food colorings listed as an ‘other ingredient’ towards the bottom of the label of pre-workout powder products.
+A vast majority of pre-workout products come in powder form; thus, companies tend to sneak some “Blue 1” or “Red 40” in their products to give the powder a more aesthetic appearance.
+Unfortunately, these synthetic food coloring additives appear to be linked to cancer, gastrointestinal issues, and the worsening of ADHD symptoms (particularly in children).
+You will commonly see food colorings listed as an “other ingredient” towards the bottom of the label of pre-workout powder products.

 A case study from 2012 reports that two active-duty soldiers died from cardiac arrest after consuming pre-workout products with 1,3-DMAA.
-Shortly thereafter, many companies began to remove the harmful ingredient from their products.
+Shortly after that, many companies began to remove the harmful ingredient from their products.

-When it comes to optimizing your pre-workout regimen, supplementing with Nitrosurge will increase energy, focus, power, and endurance!
-Jacked Factory makes pre-workouts with proven ingredients so you can conquer every workout (not to mention they taste luscious).
+When it comes to optimizing your pre-workout stack, supplementing with Nitrosurge will increase energy, focus, power, and endurance!
+Jacked Factory makes pre-workouts with proven ingredients so you can conquer every workout.

 About the author